In general, information sources tend to be categorized as:

 Purpose |

-- inform &/or entertain about current or recent events & topics | - inform & report on news, trends, & issues relevant to an industry or profession |
+Inform and report on news, trends, and issues relevant to an industry or profession. |

-- inform & report on research done by scholars & experts - cover specialized academic topics |
+Inform and report on research done by scholars and experts.
+Cover specialized academic topics. |

-- provide a thorough, comprehensive examination of academic topics |
+Provide a thorough, comprehensive examination of academic topics. |

 Author |

-- journalists, freelance writers, or editorial staff - brief editing process |
+Journalists, freelance writers, or editorial staff.
+Brief editing process. |

-- journalists, freelance writers, or editorial staff - brief editing process |
+Journalists, freelance writers, or editorial staff Brief editing process. |

-- journalists, freelance writers, editorial staff, or industry practitioners - brief editing process |
+Journalists, freelance writers, editorial staff, or industry practitioners.
+Brief editing process. |

 Audience |